Course PhD Economics

 What has been the highlight of your time at Birmingham?

 Birmingham offers a wide range of activities to do every day of the week, which makes it a vibrant city.
 It has given me the opportunity to continue with one of my passions: dancing.
-There are several schools and pubs for doing it, including the DCL of the University of Birmingham.
+There are several schools and pubs for doing it, including the DCL at the University of Birmingham.
 Moreover, Birmingham stands for its cultural diversity, which makes it very attractive.
 I have had the opportunity to meet people from all over the world with very different backgrounds and cultures.
-It is also very easy to travel from here, since Birmingham is situated in an excellent location.
+It is also very easy to travel around from here, since Birmingham is situated in an excellent location.

 What, for you, are the best things about the course?

 Do you have anything lined up for once you have completed your degree?